Italy outlaws facial recognition tech, except to fight crime

-MILAN : Italy prohibited the use of facial recognition and 'smart glasses' on Monday as its Data Protection Agency issued a rebuke to two municipalities experimenting with the technologies.
+MILAN: Italy prohibited the use of facial recognition and 'smart glasses' on Monday (Nov 14) as its Data Protection Agency issued a rebuke to two municipalities experimenting with the technologies.

 Facial recognition systems using biometric data will not be allowed until a specific law is adopted or at least until the end of next year, the privacy watchdog said.